Kepler-17c/SelfUpdater/selfupdater/src/main/resources/diff-format.md

 * The diff is stored in a ZIP file using the `.jardiff` extension.
 * Some meta-data is added to the actual diff to ensure data integrity.
 * Content of the file is split into two groups/directories:
-    * `diff` contains the actual diff data.
+    * `data` contains the actual diff data.
       Exact content depends on the diff version.
     * `meta` contains all meta information of the diff.
-      All versions provide at least the following files:
+      All versions provide the following files:
         * `diffHash` contains the SHA256 hex string of the diff file.
         * `newHash` contains the SHA256 hex string of the updated file.
         * `oldHash` contains the SHA256 hex string of the to be updated file.